Erica's Waggy Tails, Inc.

 new pet.
 They are going to need time and patience to adjust to a new

-they are REQUIRED to come back to us, this is non-negotiable.
-If we cannot take the dog back, I will try to help find another reputable rescue that can.
+home.
+If after the one week trial is up, and you need to rehome your dog, if we cannot take the dog back, I will try to help find another reputable rescue that can.

 All dogs are available for adoption unless and until a $150 non refundable hold deposit is given.
 This non refundable fee goes towards the adoption fee.